To obtain valuable data & insights, research often involves …

 Profiles of individuals and or groups can be made as part of a study, for example to determine, analyse or predict a person's personality or behaviour.
 When profiling involves the processing of personal data, you need to be mindful of the GDPR.
 The GDPR also applies when exclusively …

-- when you (or your institution or organisation) process personal data in the framework of scientific research (e.g. collection, recording, classification, structuring, storage, adaptation or alteration, retrieval, consultation, use, etc.), regardless of the origin of the personal data
+- when you (or your institution or organisation) are located in the EAA and you process personal data (e.g. collection, recording, classification, structuring, storage, adaptation or alteration, retrieval, consultation, use, etc.) in the context of scientific research at or affiliated with Ghent University, regardless …

 Sometimes mention is made of vulnerable natural persons in the context of the General Data Protection Regulation (GDPR).